tarik-ozkanli/openthing/README.md

 # openthing
 OpenThing is an eclectic piece of information craft that may have various literary forms and may touch various fields of culture.

 Culture is eclectic.
-Culture crystalize as information in various forms.
+Culture crystalizes as information in various forms.
 The persistence of culture is via these forms.

 Science, philosophy, literature and all the art forms have various forms of persistence.
 For long term persistence culture of the time should be encoded and compressed as a kind of information monuments.